 Out: According to NYC-based colorist Frank Friscioni of Oon Arvelo Salon, "Hardcore ombré is out!
 We have had enough of that look here in Manhattan, and when I travel the country, I am seeing it wane."
-Dark roots and bleached blond ends, no matter how perfectly blended in between, are starting to feel dated.
+Dark roots and bleached blond ends, no matter how perfectly blended in between, are starting to feel like a dated trend.

 In: Instead, go for balayage: subtle highlighting placed strategically throughout the hair to add body and dimension.
 Estelle Baumhauer, color director of eSalon, likens this It-girl hair color to the natural lightening results you get from a sunny vacation.
 "Gone are the days of exaggerated, blunt, lightened, orangey ends.
 Today's ombré has graduated to a gradual lightening transitioning from root to tip.
 The ends of the hair still look lively and bright, but more like you took a vacation to the Bahamas instead of bleach dipped ends."